 I had an epiphany.
 This was it!
 This was what I should be doing everyday!

 I installed the Suite in my MacBook, and learned the basics.
 I had no idea where I was going with this, but my drive was becoming stronger and stronger.
-I left the agency and free-lanced during 2 years.
+I left the agency and free-lanced during two years.
 My objective was to work on art projects only.
 I still did copywriting, but started designing small stuff for small clients, experimented different techniques, and did few exhibitions.
 I was living in a bubble.

 I wanted to do more than a copywriter’s job, even if my title was copywriter.
 So, I designed prints, illustrated storyboards, and edited videos.
 My boss used to call me a concept provider.
 I was neither a copywriter, nor an art director.
 I was a creative.
 Honestly, the only good thing I did as a creative was Flawlessness, a campaign against domestic violence.
 It’s really hard to sell the big idea in Morocco for 3 main reasons:

-- Clients think their audience is stupid
+- Clients think their audience is stupid.

-- Too many voices are giving their fucking opinion
+- Too many voices are giving their fucking opinion.

-- Agencies don’t know how to say no
+- Agencies don’t know how to say no.

 As I didn’t have fun doing shit everyday, I had to leave Morocco for my own sanity.
 I decided to go back to school.
 I started my MFA in Graphic Design.
+History repeats itself.

 “This is graphic design?
 Oh boy!”